 I’m equally amazed by how different we are from each other, when it comes down to the details of our respective realities: Games have different rules and objectives; the construction materials we use to build the walls of our homes and schools are dissimilar; when we sit down for family dinner each evening, we tell our stories over plates bearing significantly different ingredients.

 At Outreach, these differences are an opportunity, not an impediment.
 Together, we are able to educate one another, create new learning opportunities and the expand potential for broadening our collective wisdom.
 It also reinforces for me the importance of incorporating our partners’ experiences and agency throughout the arc of problem-identification and solution-implementation.
 Just as all politics is local, to an even greater extent, so too are solutions to poverty.
 Take a look at our results from any of our communities, and you’ll see the pride that emerges when local leaders apply local solutions to resolve local issues.

-Together, we you, me, and our community partners are building mindful, compassionate, self-sufficient communities.
+Together, we are building mindful, compassionate, self-sufficient communities.
 Kevin Prine, President & CEO

-Together, we you, me, and our community partners are building mindful, compassionate, self-sufficient communities.
+Together, we are building mindful, compassionate, self-sufficient communities.
 Taking stock of their accomplishments, our partners find themselves empowered and adroit to the extent they no longer need Outreach’s facilitation.
 While they have always been our equals, it is in this moment that they become our friends.